backstage/backstage/plugins/analytics-module-ga/README.md

       trackingId: UA-0000000-0
 ```

-### Plugin Analytics
+## Configuration

 In order to be able to analyze usage of your Backstage instance _by plugin_, we
-strongly recommend configuring at least one custom dimension to capture Plugin
+strongly recommend configuring at least one [custom dimension][what-is-a-custom-dimension]
-IDs associated with events, including page views.
+to capture Plugin IDs associated with events, including page views.

 1. First, [configure the custom dimension in GA][configure-custom-dimension].
    Be sure to set the Scope to `hit`, and name it something like `Plugin`.
 Note